-Plane crashes at Cape May County airport; no injuries reported
+Plane crashes at Cape May County Airport; no injuries reported

 No airport equipment was damaged by the crash, Salmon said.

-A multi-agency response was conducted by township police, Middle Township police, the Cape May County Sheriff's Department, Delaware River and Bay Authority officials and local fire and rescue crews, police said.
+Responding agencies included Lower Township police, Middle Township police, the Cape May County Sheriff's Office, Delaware River and Bay Authority and local fire and rescue crews, police said.

 Contact Eric Conklin: